GioF71/librespot-docker/README.md

 DEVICE_TYPE|speaker|Displayed device type: computer, tablet, smartphone, speaker, tv, avr (Audio/Video Receiver), stb (Set-Top Box), audiodongle, gameconsole, castaudio, castvideo, automobile, smartwatch, chromebook, carthing, homething.
 Defaults to speaker.
 DEVICE||Audio device to use.
 Use ? to list options if using alsa, portaudio or rodio.
 Enter the path to the output when using pipe.
 Defaults to the backend's default.
 FORMAT|S16|Output format: F64, F32, S32, S24, S24_3, S16.
 Defaults to S16.
+ENABLE_CACHE||Y o y to enable, uses correspondent volume ENABLE_SYSTEM_CACHE||Y o y to enable, uses correspondent volume CACHE_SIZE_LIMIT||Limits the size of the cache for audio files.
+It's possible to use suffixes like K, M or G.
 PUID|1000|For pulseaudio mode.
 Set the same as the current user id PGID|1000|For pulseaudio mode.
 Set the same as the current group id